mauroflorez/CMP/README.md

 ## basic example code
 ```

+## Main functions

 The function `com_sampler(mu, nu)` allow us to sample data from the CMP
 with location parameter mu and shape parameter nu.
 If `ndraws = TRUE` it
 returns the number of draws needed to sample `n` data.
+It uses the
+rejection sampler proposed by Benson and Friel (2021).

 ``` r
 com_sampler(4, 5)